-Now you’re free to use your normal browser, in the knowledge that any activities are hidden from prying eyes.
+Now you’re free to use your normal web browser in the knowledge that any activities are hidden from prying eyes.
 In the notification bar you’ll see the icon of a key, which represents that the VPN is running and encrypting your connection.

-Of course, if you log onto Facebook or YouTube then the sites themselves will know it’s you and record your actions, but for surfing and general online entertainment you’re practically anonymous.
+Of course, if you log onto a website or an app such as Facebook or YouTube then the sites themselves will know it’s you and record your actions, but for surfing and general online entertainment you’re practically anonymous.

 If you do find it too slow, then try switching servers.
 Otherwise you can restrict the use of the VPN to only certain activities that you want to remain private, or for catching up on Season 3 of The Expanse.

 When you’re finished, go back to the app and tap the On/Off button once more and your handset will revert back to its normal connection.

 Getting a VPN up and running on your Android device is very easy.
 First of all, you’ll need to choose one to download.
 There two main types of service available – free or subscription based.